openrport/openrport/docs/no01-on-demand-tunnels.md

 ]
 ```
 There is one client connected with an active tunnel.
 The second client is in standby mode.
-Read more about the [management of tunnel via the API](no09-managing-tunnels.md) or read the [Swagger API docs](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/cloudradar-monitoring/rport/master/api-doc.yml).
+Read more about the [management of tunnel via the API](no09-managing-tunnels.md) or read the [API docs](https://petstore.swagger.io/?url=https://raw.githubusercontent.com/cloudradar-monitoring/rport/master/api-doc.yml).

 ## Running the API on a privileged port
 For security reasons the rport server runs as an unprivileged user and you should not change this.
 But unprivileged users are not allowed to open port below 1024.
 Instead of changing user privileges you can change the capabilities of the rportd binary and allow it to use any port even when not running as root.